-Now is an excellent time to give those quarters in your spare change a second glance.
+Now is an excellent time to look through your spare change for valuable quarters.
 Since 1990, numerous error coins and rare U.S. quarters have slipped into circulation, making them highly sought-after by collectors.
 These coins often have significant numismatic premiums above their face value—sometimes hundreds or thousands of dollars.
 Let’s explore ten valuable U.S. quarter dollar error coins you might encounter in your change.

 1. 1999-P Delaware Quarter (Spitting Horse Error)